Reopening of the Strait of Hormuz causes oil prices to plummet

 No hay anuncios

-As specialized analysts have recurrently explained, this fall is largely due to the close link between gold and the dollar: when the US currency appreciates, the precious metal becomes relatively more expensive for investors operating in other currencies, which reduces its international demand and puts downward pressure on prices.
-In this way, the US dollar has concentrated a large part of investment flows in a context of high geopolitical uncertainty, and as confirmed by the economic advisor of Ossiam – a subsidiary of Natixis Investment Managers –, Patrick Artus, "only the dollar is acting – and has acted – as a safe-haven asset".
+As specialized analysts have repeatedly explained, this fall is largely due to the close link between gold and the dollar: when the US dollar appreciates, the precious metal becomes relatively more expensive for investors operating in other currencies, which reduces its international demand and puts downward pressure on prices.
+In this way, the US dollar has concentrated a good part of investment flows in a context of high geopolitical uncertainty, and as confirmed by the economic advisor of Ossiam –a subsidiary of Natixis Investment Managers–, Patrick Artus, "only the dollar is acting –and has acted– as a safe-haven asset".

-Indeed, after it was announced that the blockade of Hormuz would be lifted, the price of gold and silver resumed their upward trend, recovering to levels seen a month ago.
-The price of an ounce of gold rose by 1.71% to $4,888 shortly after the news broke, while silver surpassed $82.11, advancing by 4.37%.
-It is worth noting that both precious metals lost 6.75% and 11.75% of their value, respectively, since the beginning of the conflict in the Middle East.
-Despite everything, they have accumulated a year-on-year increase of 46% and 149%.
-In the case of gold, its peak was $5,626.80, recorded on January 29, 2026, while the highest point for silver was $121.78, achieved during the same trading session.
+In fact, after it was announced that the Strait of Hormuz blockade would be lifted, the price of gold and silver have resumed their upward trend and were recovering levels from a month ago.
+The price of an ounce of gold was up 1.71%, to $4,888, shortly after the news broke, while silver surpassed $82.11, advancing 4.37%.
+It should be noted that both precious metals lost 6.75% and 11.75% of their value, respectively, since the start of the conflict in the Middle East.
+Despite everything, they accumulate a year-on-year increase of 46% and 149%.
+In the case of gold, its peak was $5,626.80 recorded on January 29, 2026, while the highest point for silver was $121.78 achieved during the same trading session.